FBI names pipeline cyberattackers as company promises return - WTMJ

 “They have some responsibility to deal with this,” he added.

-U.S. officials have sought to head off anxieties about the prospect of a lingering economic impact and disruption to the fuel supply, especially given Colonial Pipeline’s key role in transporting gasoline, jet fuel, diesel and other petroleum products through 10 states between Texas and New Jersey.
+U.S. officials have sought to head off anxieties about the prospect of a lingering economic impact and disruption to the fuel supply, especially given Colonial Pipeline’s key role in transporting gasoline, jet fuel, diesel and other petroleum products between Texas and the East Coast.

 In response to the attack, the administration loosened regulations for the transport of petroleum products on highways as part of an “all-hands-on-deck” effort to avoid disruptions in the fuel supply.

 “The time of the outage is now approaching critical levels and if it continues to remain down we do expect an increase in East Coast gasoline and diesel prices,” said Debnil Chowdhury, IHS Markit Executive Director.
 The last time there was an outage of this magnitude was in 2016, he said, when gas prices rose 15 to 20 cents per gallon.
-The Northeast had significantly more local refining capacity at that time, potentially intensifying any impact.
+The Northeast had significantly more local refining capacity at that time.

 The pipeline utilizes both common and custom technology systems, which could complicate efforts to bring the entire network back online, according to analysts at Third Bridge.

-Energy Secretary Granholm said, “Cyber attacks on our critical infrastructure — especially energy infrastructure — is not going away.”
+Granholm, the Energy Secretary, said “Cyber attacks on our critical infrastructure — especially energy infrastructure — is not going away.”

 “This is a serious example of what we’re seeing across the board in many places and it tells you that we need to invest in our systems, our transmission grid for electricity.
 We need to invest in cyber defense in these energy systems,” she told Bloomberg TV.